George McGovern: 1972 presidential campaign

-McGovern ran on a platform that advocated withdrawal from the Vietnam War in exchange for the return of American prisoners of war and amnesty for draft evaders who had left the country.
+McGovern ran on a political platform that advocated withdrawal from the Vietnam War in exchange for the return of American prisoners of war and amnesty for draft evaders who had left the country.
 McGovern's platform also included an across-the-board 37-percent reduction in defense spending over three years.
-He proposed a "demogrant" program that would give a $1,000 payment to every citizen in America.
+He proposed a "demogrant" program that would give a $1,000 payment to every citizen in the United States.
 Based around existing ideas such as the negative income tax and intended to replace the welfare bureaucracy and complicated maze of existing public-assistance programs, it nonetheless garnered considerable derision as a poorly thought-out "liberal giveaway" and was dropped from the platform in August.

 An "Anybody But McGovern" coalition, led by southern Democrats and organized labor, formed in the weeks following the final primaries.
-McGovern's nomination did not become ensured until the first night of the 1972 Democratic National Convention in Miami Beach, Florida, where, following intricate parliamentary maneuverings led by campaign staffer Rick Stearns, a Humphrey credentials challenge regarding the California winner-take-all rules was defeated.
+McGovern's nomination did not become ensured until the first night of the 1972 Democratic National Convention in Miami Beach, Florida, where, following intricate parliamentary maneuverings led by campaign staffer Richard G. Stearns, a Humphrey credentials challenge regarding the California winner-take-all rules was defeated.
 Divisive arguments over the party platform then followed; what resulted was arguably the most liberal one of any major U.S. party.
 On July 12, 1972, McGovern officially won the Democratic nomination.
 In doing so and in taking over the party's processes and platform, McGovern produced what The New York Times termed "a stunning sweep."
 The convention distractions led to a hurried process to pick a vice presidential running mate.
-Turned down by his first choice, Ted Kennedy, as well as by several others, McGovern selected – with virtually no vetting – Missouri senator Thomas Eagleton.
+Turned down by his first choice, Ted Kennedy, as well as by several others, McGovern selected – with virtually no vetting – U.S. Senate member Thomas Eagleton from Missouri.
 On the final night of the convention, procedural arguments over matters such as a new party charter, and a prolonged vice presidential nomination process that descended into farce, delayed the nominee's acceptance speech.
 As a result, McGovern delivered his speech, "Come home America!", at three o'clock in the morning, reducing his television audience from about 70 million people to about 15 million.